unit-io/unitdb/README.md

 - All DB methods are safe for concurrent use by multiple goroutines.

 # Planned
-- Database backup and restore. add backup and restore of tracedb data and logs to archive these to external storage systems.
 - Add system topics (read only topics) for systems notifications.
 For example topic -> "system/errors" to send realtime detailed error messages to client.
 - Documentation - document the technical atchitecture, design principals and advanced usage guides such as optimum configuration guideline to acive maximum throughput for hyper scale writes/reads operations (without bloting memory buffers).